theodoremoreland/BellyButtonBiodiversity/README.md

 # Belly Button Biodiversity

 An interactive data dashboard for exploring the various bacteria present on the human belly button.
-The app uses Plotly.js to display an interactive pie chart and bubble chart with a dropdown for each sample.
+The app uses Plotly.js to display an interactive pie chart and bubble chart.
+Highcharts is used to display a gauge chart.
 This project was based on Dan Fergus's and Sarah Council's _Belly Button Biodiversity_: http://robdunnlab.com/projects/belly-button-biodiversity/

 _This project was for an assignment at Washington University's Data Analytics Boot Camp (2019)_